DEKRA-Cybersecurity/MAS-Preloaded-Apps-Scripts/README.md

 - Total_Fail_Counts: Indicates for each test case how many matches have been found, it is necessary for the calculation of the formula.
 - Formula: Indicates the value obtained when calculating the risk score.
 - Logging: In case of obtaining failures during the analysis, these will be registered in this table.
+- Device_Metadata: In this sheet will be stored the metadata of the device from which the applications have been scanned.

 ## Installation